bradcstevens/ms-hackathon/README.md

 The solution involved a wide range of Microsoft technologies, but focused around three main areas:

 - The Microsoft Bot Framework
-- Cognitive Services to provide intelligence _
+- Cognitive Services to provide intelligence dialog
-- Azure App Service for _, hosting, and _ .
+- Azure App Service for hosting the Bot and Azure Web Service for hosting the Tab.

 The next steps at a high level are to further develop the solution to make it more robust and flexible, and to take it to other customers/clients/companies with the goal of gaining sponsorship to make it a production system.